vincentarthur/VeoSpark/README.md

 ## Change Log

+- **v1.7**
+    - Added a new analytics feature to view costs aggregated by "Creative Project".
 - **v1.6**
     - Redesigned the entire frontend with Ant Design for a more modern and consistent look and feel.
     - Implemented a theme switcher to allow users to toggle between light and dark modes.